Manage and orchestrate the entire Trust & Safety operation in one place - no coding required.

 While Trust & Safety teams regularly deal with a steady stream of evolving risks to platform integrity and user safety, election integrity in 2024 will bring a heightened focus on new threats to the forefront.
 Ahead of these high-profile elections, it is critical for teams to take an agile approach to geopolitical risks.
 This involves encouraging users to freely share thoughts and opinions while also proactively mitigating the spread of misinformation.

 ActiveFence analyzes thousands of sources of misinformation across platforms, scanning millions of items daily, in over 20 geographies and 100 languages to surface emerging trends.
 Combining our automated technology with an intelligence-based approach, we access the web’s deepest sources where misinformation and dangerous trends originate.
-Sign up for our webinar and learn how your platform can implement early detection and intelligence insights to mitigate election risks before crises develop.
+Watch our webinar and learn how your platform can implement early detection and intelligence insights to mitigate election risks before crises develop.